BMSB Season: Australia’s September–April Shipping Rule

 Which Shipments Are Most Affected

 BMSB measures tend to matter most for goods that provide shelter or transport pathways for the pest.
 Machinery, vehicles, equipment, certain manufactured goods, and goods shipped from or through higher-risk origins are the main problem categories.
+The full list of target high-risk goods is updated annually by DAFF and published on the BMSB measures page.

 Why Timing and Routing Matter So Much